Environmental Protection Agency (EPA).

 Today's notice relates to any documents or data in the following areas: (1) Export of Resource Conservation and Recovery Act (RCRA) hazardous waste under 40 CFR part 262, subparts E and H; (2) import of RCRA hazardous waste under 40 CFR part 262, subparts F and H; (3) transit of RCRA hazardous waste under 40 CFR part 262, subpart H, through the United States and foreign countries; (4) export of cathode ray tubes under 40 CFR part 261, subpart E; (5) exports of non-crushed spent lead acid batteries with intact casings under 40 CFR part 266 subpart G; (6) export and import of RCRA universal waste under 40 CFR part 273, subparts B, C, D, and F; and (7) submissions from transporters under 40 CFR part 263, or from treatment, storage or disposal facilities under 40 CFR parts 264 and 265, related to exports or imports of hazardous waste, including receiving facility notices under 40 CFR 264.12(a)(1) and 265.12(a)(1) and import consent documentation under 40 CFR 264.71(a)-3) and 265.71(a)(3).

 I. General Information

-EPA has previously published notices similar to this one in the Federal Register, at 74 FR 20293, May 1, 2009, and 72 FR 21006, April 27, 2007 that address issues similar to those raised by today's notice.
+EPA has previously published notices similar to this one in the Federal Register, the latest one being at 75 FR 4812, January 29, 2010, that address issues similar to those raised by today's notice.
 The Agency did not receive any comments on the previous notices.
-Since the publication of the 2009 notice, the Agency has continued to receive FOIA requests for documents and data contained in the EPA Waste International Tracking System (“WITSnet”) database and other EPA databases related to hazardous waste exports and imports.
+Since the publication of the January 29, 2010 notice, the Agency has continued to receive FOIA requests for documents and data contained in EPAs database related to hazardous waste exports and imports.

 II.
 Issues Covered by This Notice